-- Need to modify the definition of what is UA and what is US - Is it voice, dial-up Internet access, or Broadband - Do we need to have different definitions for Urban as opposed to Rural? - What about Voice and Internet? - Is there a need to create a new term, such as UAS that covers all three of these issues? - Need to move away from defining Universal Access by technology and move to defining it by its usability. - New definition: Universal Access as the ability for a government to make it possible for someone to use technology to its full potential. - Universal Access then empowers people in rural and underserved areas by providing them with the ability to harness the power of the Internet. - This definition moves us away from a numerical counting of technology to ensuring that those having these technologies know how to use it effectively to make a difference in their day-to-day lives.
+- Need to modify the definition of what is UA and what is US - Is it voice, dial-up Internet access, or Broadband - Do we need to have different definitions for Urban as opposed to Rural? - What about Voice and Internet? - Is there a need to create a new term, such as UAS that covers all three of these issues? - Need to move away from defining Universal Access by technology and move to defining it by its usability. - New definition: Universal Access is the ability for someone to use technology to its full potential. - Universal Access then empowers people in rural and underserved areas by providing them with the ability to harness the power of the Internet. - This definition moves us away from a numerical counting of technology to ensuring that those having these technologies know how to use it effectively to make a difference in their day-to-day lives.